hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

 * Training Process, repeat in each training step:
   * Train the forward discriminator with a batch of real target data (label=1), and a batch of fake target data (label=0), minimize the MSE loss for this discriminator
   * Train the backward discriminator with a batch of real source data (label=1), and a batch of fake source data (label=0), minimize the MSE loss for this discriminator
-  * Train the fprward and backward generators in the adversarial network, minimizing the MSE loss for generator and MAE loss for the cycle consistency checks
+  * Train the forward and backward generators in the adversarial network, minimizing the MSE loss for generator and MAE loss for the cycle consistency checks
     * The input of forward generator is a batch of fake target data with label=1
     * The input of backward generator is a batch of fake source data with label=1
     * The weights of discriminators are frozen